apache/skywalking-eyes/README.md

 ### Docker Image from the latest codes

-For users and developers who want to help to test the latest codes on main branch, we publish Docker image to GitHub Container Registry for every commit in main branch, tagged with the commit sha, if it's the latest commit in main branch, it's also tagged with `latest`.
+For users and developers who want to help to test the latest codes on main branch, we publish a Docker image to the GitHub Container Registry for every commit in main branch, tagged with the commit sha.
+If it's the latest commit in main branch, it's also tagged with `latest`.

 **Note**: these Docker images are not official Apache releases.
 For official releases, please refer to